echoprotocol/echowiki/how-to/assets-&-transfers/create-your-own-asset.md

-# How to: How to create your own token with Echo
+# How to: How to create your own asset with Echo

 ## General guidelines